 Chair, Hamlin Fistula Ethiopia

 Dr Ephrem has a medical degree from Addis Ababa University and a strong background in Public Health Policy and Management.
-He is the Executive Director at the International Institute for Primary Health Care – Ethiopia.
+He was previously the Executive Director at the International Institute for Primary Health Care – Ethiopia.
 Prior to that he was Director, Maternal and Child Health at Ethiopia’s Federal Ministry of Health.
 Ephrem was appointed to the Board in 2015.